aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## Introduce the repository

 - CRUD app for managing contacts
-- This is a starter but its very easy to create a next app following the [docs](https://nextjs.org/docs/app/api-reference/create-next-app).
-1 npx command.
 - Talk about eslint and prettier
 - Talk about Prisma, seed, explain prisma and README for migrations
 - Next.js has lots of stuff like file-based-routing, nested layouts, caching etc. We will focus on the new stuff.